-The difficult things can be hard to talk about because, well, they’re hard.
-Just to be clear, this is not a climbing podcast.
-This is a funny/sad/somewhat uncomfortable podcast about choosing vulnerability, talking openly about our pain, our most awkward moments, and how we are all really just shining examples of this messy human existence.
-Lots of things can happen in a lifetime, and this podcast is about all of those ugly, awful things that we all have to go through in life.
+This is not a climbing podcast.
+It’s a podcast about choosing vulnerability and talking about real moments (even the painful ones), and how we are all really just shining examples of this messy human existence.
+Lots of things can happen in a lifetime, and this podcast is about those ugly, awful things that we all have to go through in life.

 This episode is brought to you by Dirtbag Climbers.
 Music by: “Flagger” by Blue Dot Sessions and “Tomorrow” and “Funny Song” by bensound.com.